koaeas/Baby-Teeth/README.txt

-Baby Teeth
+Baby Teeth – Children’s Poetry Book by Gregg Valentine

-Baby Teeth is a children’s poetry collection written by Gregg Valentine and brought to life with whimsical, vintage-inspired illustrations.
-This project combines storytelling, visual art, and self-publishing to create a one-of-a-kind book that feels like a modern classic.
+Baby Teeth is a whimsical children’s poetry collection written by Gregg Valentine and illustrated in a vintage, hand-drawn style.
+Published by Bound & Petal Press, this indie book blends lyrical poetry and nostalgic artwork into a modern storybook classic for families, teachers, and collectors.

-Published under Bound & Petal Press, Baby Teeth is the first in a series of creative works blending poetry and picture books.

-About the Book
+📖 About Baby Teeth

-Baby Teeth is a collection of poems that explore childhood wonder, mischief, and imagination.
-Each poem is paired with hand-drawn illustrations in a sepia-toned, storybook style reminiscent of Shel Silverstein, Frog and Toad, and Little Critter.
+Baby Teeth is a collection of playful and thought-provoking poems about childhood wonder, mischief, and imagination.
+Each poem is paired with warm, sepia-toned illustrations inspired by classic children’s books like Frog and Toad and the works of Shel Silverstein.

-The project began as a collaboration between Gregg Valentine (author, poet, filmmaker) and Ashley Valentine (designer, illustrator, and creative partner).
-Together, we set out to create a book that feels both timeless and contemporary—perfect for families, teachers, collectors, and fans of modern children’s literature.
+The book’s design combines soft parchment textures, cross-hatching, and a timeless hand-drawn feel—perfect for readers who love modern indie publishing with a nostalgic twist.

-Features
+✨ Features

-📖 Original Poetry – playful, lyrical, and accessible to kids and adults alike.
+Original Poetry – lyrical, whimsical, and perfect for children and adults.

-✏️ Illustrated by Hand – vintage pencil & ink cross-hatching with a warm, nostalgic tone.
+Illustrated Storybook Style – vintage pencil and ink drawings with cozy sepia tones.

-🌱 Indie Published – released through Bound & Petal Press using IngramSpark for global distribution.
+Independently Published – released under Bound & Petal Press via IngramSpark.

-🎨 Cohesive Design – soft muted colors, parchment backgrounds, and a classic picture-book feel.

-Where to Find Baby Teeth

-📚 Available worldwide through major retailers (Amazon, Barnes & Noble, Bookshop.org, etc.).

-🏡 Direct from Bound & Petal Press for special editions and merchandise.

-🎨 Related artwork and creative updates are shared on Instagram, Tumblr, and Etsy under The Whole Hoard and Bound & Petal Press.
+For All Ages – ideal for read-alouds, classrooms, or as a thoughtful gift.

-About the Author
+🌱 About the Author

 Gregg Valentine is a poet, storyteller, and multimedia artist.
-His work spans children’s literature, stop-motion film, and music.
-With Baby Teeth, Gregg brings his love of playful language and narrative to young readers and families.
+His work spans children’s literature, music, and film.
+With Baby Teeth, Gregg brings playful language, humor, and emotional depth into poems that resonate with kids and grown-ups alike.

-About Bound & Petal Press
+🖋️ About Bound & Petal Press

-Bound & Petal Press is a small, independent publisher dedicated to nurturing poetry, picture books, and imaginative storytelling.
-Our mission is to publish books that feel beautiful in hand, timeless on the shelf, and magical in the hearts of readers.
+Bound & Petal Press is an independent publisher dedicated to poetry, picture books, and imaginative storytelling.
+We publish books that are beautiful to hold, timeless to read, and magical to share.

-Contributing

-This GitHub repository exists to share updates, notes, and creative resources behind Baby Teeth.
-While the core content is closed, we welcome ideas, feedback, and community support!
+📚 Where to Buy Baby Teeth

+Buy Baby Teeth through the buy book link on babyteethpoems.com

+Available worldwide via Amazon, Barnes & Noble, Bookshop.org, and indie bookstores through IngramSpark distribution.

+❓ FAQ

+Who wrote Baby Teeth?
+Baby Teeth was written by Gregg Valentine, poet and storyteller.

+What age group is Baby Teeth for?
+The poems are written for children but designed to delight readers of all ages—perfect for families, teachers, and poetry fans.

+Where can I buy Baby Teeth?
+You can purchase through the buy button on babyteethpoems.com or find it on major retailers like Amazon, Barnes & Noble, and Bookshop.org.

+What makes Baby Teeth unique?
+It combines indie publishing, lyrical poetry, and vintage-style illustrations for a book that feels both modern and timeless.

-Keywords for SEO
+🔑 Keywords for Search Engines

-Baby Teeth children’s poetry book, Gregg Valentine author, Bound & Petal Press, illustrated poetry for kids, indie children’s books, vintage style children’s illustrations, Shel Silverstein inspired poetry, modern picture book, self-published children’s literature, nostalgic children’s poems
+Baby Teeth children’s poetry book, Gregg Valentine author, Bound & Petal Press, indie children’s book, illustrated poetry for kids, Shel Silverstein style poems, vintage storybook illustrations, modern children’s poetry collection

+📜 License

+✅ Website source code is released under the MIT License .

+❌ All poetry, artwork, and book content are copyright © 2025 Gregg Valentine & Bound & Petal Press and may not be reproduced without permission.